fl101/awardfares-blog/_posts/2024-05-30-aeromexico-guide.md

 Try filtering out by cabin class (e.g., Business Class, First Class), number of stops (e.g., nonstop), number of passengers, aircraft type, or even flight number!

-### 6. Book with Air France or KLM
+### 6. Book with Aeromexico

 Once you find your desired flight, click the Book button.

 <img src="/assets/img/aeromexico-guide/book.webp" alt="AwardFares redirects you to Aeromexico website to book Aeromexico Rewards awards." />

-AwardFares will redirect you to Air France’s website to complete your booking without the need to re-enter your search criteria, as it will be pre-populated.
-Note that Flying Blue does not have a centralized booking portal, so you'll need to book through either Air France or KLM website.
+AwardFares will redirect you to Aeromexico's website to complete your booking without the need to re-enter your search criteria, as it will be pre-populated.

 <img src="/assets/img/aeromexico-guide/af-website.webp" alt="AwardFares redirects you to Aeromexico website to book Aeromexico Rewards awards." />